Eucile/tycho/README.md

 ## Setup

 Clone this repository or open in gh-pages.
-It can be found at ...
+It can be found at [GitHub Pages](https://eucile.github.io/tycho/)

 ## Technologies Used